stormkit-io/www-stormkit-io/content/docs/features--writing-api.md

 ## How it works

-> **⚠ ATTENTION: Function timeouts are set at 15 seconds.
+> **Note: Function timeouts are set at 15 seconds.
 If you require a different timeout, please inform us, and we can adjust it to suit your workflow.**

 <section>